bordplate/rac1-randomizer/README.md

 You can enable the mod at any time and then start a new game, or start a new game and then enable the mod, both work just fine.
 If you collect any items with the mod on and you want to restart, you should disable the mod and enable it again.

+## Disabling the randomizer
+To fully disable the randomizer you need to quit the game and start it up again.
+The mod doesn't fully clean up after itself when it's being unloaded yet.

 ## Set seed
 To make a set seed, make a text file named `seed.txt` in RaCMAN's root folder (the upper folder where `racman.exe` is).
 The text file can contain any type of text.
 Newlines count as a character, meaning `oiejfoiwjef` and `oiejfoiwjef` with a new line at the end are different seeds.